historic-trails/website/docs/sites/fort-marcy.md

 ***
 ##### Quick Facts
 * *Location*: Above Hillside Avenue, Santa Fe, New Mexico
-* *Significance*: History of Santa Fe, History of New Mexico
+* *Significance*: History of Santa Fe, History of New Mexico, History of America
 * *Designation*: National Register of Historic Places
 * *Open to the public*: Yes

+***

+Fort Marcy was build at the start of the Mexican American War and served  to solidify Americas rule over the New Mexico Region.
+It offered protection and shelter to the people of Santa Fe, to the troops that where stationed there, and to the travelers on the Santa Fe trial.
+Fort Marcy's has played a role in many important aspects of American history, including the Mexican American War, the American Civil War, and westward migration.

 ***
 ## Construction of Fort Marcy